 Master of Business Administration (MBA) Degree Program Overview

 Being an effective business leader is increasingly challenging in the modern world, as organizations must balance economic success with limitless globalization and corporate responsibility.
 The Master of Business Administration (MBA) program at Fairfax University of America prepares students by teaching them how to manage business fundamentals with ever-changing developments in information and technology.
-Explore the details of the MBA program at our Virginia campus in the Washington, D.C., area and how it can benefit your career path.
+Explore the details of the MBA program and how it can benefit your career path.

 Master of Business Administration Degree Program Objectives